-FP Canada[TM] is a national professional body working in the public interest to foster better financial health for Canadians by certifying professional financial planners and leading the advancement of professional financial planning in Canada.
+FP Canada[TM] is a national not for profit education, certification and professional oversight organization working in the public interest.
+FP Canada is dedicated to championing better financial wellness for all Canadians by leading the advancement of professional financial planning in Canada.

-FP Canada awards the internationally recognized CERTIFIED FINANCIAL PLANNER[®] marks in Canada to those who meet, on an ongoing basis, FP Canada's requirements for CFP[®] certification.
-These individuals have been certified to use CFP, CERTIFIED FINANCIAL PLANNER and composition trademarks (collectively, the CFP Marks).
+FP Canada grants the rights to use the internationally recognized CERTIFIED FINANCIAL PLANNER[®] marks in Canada to those who meet, on an ongoing basis, FP Canada's requirements for CFP[®] certification.
+These individuals have been certified to use CFP, CERTIFIED FINANCIAL PLANNER and certification trademarks (collectively, the CFP Marks).
 The CFP Marks are symbols of professional distinction entrusted to individuals who have successfully completed a specialized program of study, standardized national examinations and financial planning work experience.

-FP Canada also awards the QAFP[TM], QUALIFIED ASSOCIATE FINANCIAL PLANNER[TM] and QAFP marks (the QAFP Marks) and certification in Canada.
+FP Canada also grants the rights to use the QAFP[®], QUALIFIED ASSOCIATE FINANCIAL PLANNER[TM] and QAFP marks (the QAFP Marks) and certification in Canada.
 QAFP professionals are equipped to provide financial planning strategies and solutions for clients who have less complex financial planning needs.